Bachelor's Degree in Life Sciences

 - NSAIDs, glucocorticoids

-Pharmacokinetics: 10 hours– Lecture + 6 hours – Seminar I – Stages of Pharmacokinetics (ADME): each stage will be described
+Pharmacokinetics: 10 hours– Lecture + 6 hours – Seminar I—Pharmacokinetic ADME Steps: Each step will be described

 - The mechanisms involved (tissue and cellular processes, biotransformation, etc.)

-- Factors limiting the transport of the active ingredient
+- Factors Limiting the Pathway of the Active Ingredient

 - Characteristic pharmacokinetic parameters